 We spoke with a large number of staff during the inspection.
 Many stated that they were up to date with their mandatory training.
-However at some units staff told us PageAt Hillview Lodge and War design and decoration of the staff told us PageTapeutic environment.

-they were not up to date with their training and at Beechlydene one member of staff who had been working on the ward for several months told us they had not completed their mandatory training due to time pressures and access to the computer at work.
+However at some units staff told us they were not up to date with their training and at Beechlydene one member of staff who had been working on the ward for several months told us they had not completed their mandatory training due to time pressures and access to the computer at work.
 Staff at the South Wiltshire complex intervention team and some community teams had not received training in the application of the assessment tools that they work with.
 Staff at Hillview Lodge had necessary training in observation training or life support, as recommended following investigation of a serious incident.
 Issues of travel and time were stated as barriers to accessing some training, as face to face training occurred on other sites in the trust which were difficult to access.
 While some staff told us that they do get access to mandatory training they said there was a lack of developmental training.